wasmerio/wasmer-php/lib/README.md

 running WebAssembly program:

  1. These bytes must be compiled into a module,
- 2. The module must be instantiate.
+ 2. The module must be instantiated.

 The `Wasm\Module` represents a module.
 The `Wasm\Instance` represents an instance of a module.